List of DC Universe locations: Steelworks

 Steelworks is located in Metropolis.
 It is founded and owned by John Henry Irons.

 S.T.A.R.
 Labs

 S.T.A.R.
 Labs, short for Scientific and Technological Advanced Research Laboratories, a place of scientific research on metahuman studies located in various facilities.
 It "quickly became a mainstay of the pre-Flashpoint DC universe, acting as a prison for metahuman menaces and a medical resource for injured or mysteriously afflicted Super Heroes."
 S.T.A.R.
 Labs has also appeared in various other media, including the DC Animated Universe, Smallville, the Arrowverse, the DC Extended Universe, and the DC Animated Movie Universe.

-Wayne Enterprises

-Wayne Enterprises is an international multi-corporation owned by Bruce Wayne.

 Extraterrestrial sites

 Hardcore Station

 Hardcore Station is a lawless space-city run by corporations.

 Justice League Satellite

 Justice League Satellite is the headquarters of the Justice League of America, located in orbit 22,300 miles above the surface of the Earth.
 It is destroyed during Crisis on Infinite Earths, but rebuilt in Justice League of America Vol. 2 #7 after Infinite Crisis, later destroyed in Forever Evil.
 A third one was gifted by LexCorp under the title "Watchtower".